David Ferrer: 2011: Third Davis Cup title, two Masters finals

-Ferrer began his 2011 ATP World Tour season at the 2011 Heineken Open, where he was the top seed.
-Due to his seeding, he received a bye into the second round and defeated Tobias Kamke.
-He then defeated Philipp Kohlschreiber to advance to the semifinals, and then defeated Santiago Giraldo for a berth in the final, where he played David Nalbandian.
-In the final, Ferrer defeated Nalbandian for his first title of the year and the tenth in his career.
+Ferrer began his 2011 ATP World Tour season at the 2011 Heineken Open, He defeated Tobias Kamke, Philipp Kohlschreiber and Santiago Giraldo for a berth in the final, where he defeated Nalbandian for his first title of the year and the tenth in his career.

 Ferrer then traveled to Melbourne to play in the 2011 Australian Open, where he was seeded seventh.
-In the first round, he defeated Jarkko Nieminen, and next defeated Michael Russell in the second round.
-He then defeated Ričardas Berankis for a spot in the round of 16, where he then defeated Milos Raonic for a spot in his second Australian Open quarterfinal.
+He defeated Jarkko Nieminen, Michael Russell, Ričardas Berankis and Milos Raonic for a spot in his second Australian Open quarterfinal.
 He beat an injured world no. 1 Rafael Nadal for a spot in the semifinals, winning in three sets.
 This notably ended Nadal's quest to win four straight majors.
 He lost to fifth seed Andy Murray in the semifinal.
 With his run to the semifinals of the Australian Open, his ranking rose to world no. 6.

-Ferrer then traveled to Rotterdam to play in the 2011 ABN AMRO World Tennis Tournament, where he was seeded third, but lost in the first round to Jarkko Nieminen.
-Next, Ferrer traveled to Acapulco for the 2011 Abierto Mexicano Telcel, where he was the top seed and defending champion.
-In the first round, he defeated Adrian Ungur, and then defeated Santiago González in the second round.
-In the quarterfinals, he defeated Juan Mónaco, and then defeated Alexandr Dolgopolov in the semifinals to advance to his second consecutive final at the Abierto Mexicano Telcel.
+Ferrer then traveled to Rotterdam to play in the 2011 ABN AMRO World Tennis Tournament, where he lost in the first round to Jarkko Nieminen.
+Next, Ferrer traveled to Acapulco for the 2011 Abierto Mexicano Telcel, where he defeated Adrian Ungur, Santiago González, Juan Mónaco and Alexandr Dolgopolov to advance to his second consecutive final at the Abierto Mexicano Telcel.
 He defeated compatriot Nicolás Almagro for his second consecutive title in Acapulco and his 11th career title.